lionkunonly/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     @endcode

     @note
     You should build wasm version of `opencv.js` if you want to enable this optimization.
-And you should enable the `WebAssembly SIMD support` feature first.
+For browser, you need to enable the `WebAssembly SIMD support` feature first.
+For example, if you use chrome, please enable this flag in chrome://flags.
+For Node.js, you need to run script with flag `--experimental-wasm-simd`.

 -#  [optional] To build wasm intrinsics tests, append `--build_wasm_intrin_test` option.